 - Creating webinars focusing on success stories and harnessing the experience of the community to reach out to new contributors and existing.

-The team is ideally organized as a group of no more than 6 members:
+The team is ideally organized as a group of HQ steward and community members:

 - 1 HQ employee - steward

 With a team lead, Steward, in the center, the team is organized around fulfilling different roles according to the skillset and preferences of each.

 HQ support and role